Lower Elementary (K-2)

 Our students are taught utilizing the Orton-Gillingham method for teaching phonics, along with the All About Reading series and the Sing, Spell, Read, Write series.
 Hands-on activities partner with repetition and practice to give our young students a strong foundation that will make them successful learners as they move to each new grade.
+Our literature focus includes the works of Robert McClosky in kindergarten, Beatrix Potter in 1st grade and E.B.
+White’s “Charlotte’s Web” in 2nd grade.
 The works of William Shakespeare are taught in all grades.

 Our curriculum for kindergarten is Hands On Math and for first and second grade, we use the Saxon Math series.

 We want our students to love Jesus and the Bible!
 Our students are covenant children whose families are growing in the knowledge and grace of our Lord Jesus Christ.
 In addition to a developmentally appropriate study of scripture, our students participate in corporate worship and prayer.
 We do not use a pre-packaged Bible curriculum, nor do we take doctrinal stances on the minor teachings of Scripture.
 We strive to emphasize both the historical reality of the Bible and its application of truth in today’s world.